-Mandated Reporting
+Mandate Reporting

-Students will make mandated reports in accordance with Oregon and Washington Statutes.
-Any questions about what constitutes a report or how to make a report should be immediately discussed with site supervisor (or phone the class instructor if a licensed professional is not available at the site.)
-Students will utilize policies and forms related to making those mandate reports as provided at their sites.
+Students will make mandate reports in accordance with Oregon and Washington Statutes.
+Any questions about what constitutes a report or how to make a report should be immediately discussed with site supervisor (or phone class professor if a licensed professional is not available at the site.)
+Students will utilize policies and forms related to making those mandate reports as provided at their internship sites.